 Calvary's Study Work Program (SWP) is designed to reduce dependence on Federal Student Aid and minimize student loan debt.
-The SWP provides a means to help fund the student's education through employment with a local Calvary business partner.
-These positions will help fund tuition expenses while accommodating the student's academic schedule.
-The goal of the Study / Work Program is to develop the leadership qualities of Calvary students and enable them to impact the world for Christ without being hindered by the burden of student loan debt.
-A variety of different positions are available.
+The SWP provides a means to help fund the variety of different positions are available.
 For job availability, or general questions, please contact the SWP Director.

-Nikao Leadership Institute
+Nikaó Leadership Institute

-The Nikao Leadership Institute helps to prepare students to live and serve in the church and the world according to a biblical worldview.
+The Nikaó Leadership Institute helps to prepare students to live and serve in the church and the world according to the biblical worldview.
 Each year a limited number of incoming freshmen will have the opportunity to enter the Institute.
 In addition to their regular college classes, NLI students will participate in a yearly Leadership Summit and weekly breakout sessions.
 They will also be required to serve in leadership positions both on and off campus to earn Nikaó points.
 As they serve, a mentor will seek to provide guidance and accountability.
 Besides the valuable leadership development, students who successfully complete the NLI requirements each semester will earn a tuition scholarship.